horvatic/HomeLab-Development-Environments/README.md

 # HomeLab-Development-Environments

 ## Overview
-Docker images that allow a connection with ssh, or vs code with Remote Development using SSH https://code.visualstudio.com/docs/remote/ssh
+Docker dev environment images that allow a connection with ssh and UI

-## Ubuntu
-Path: Ubuntu

-Installed: Docker, dotnet, go, make

-## Build Ubuntu
+## debian-ui

-make build-ubuntu
+Docker dev environment image with http UI

-## Run Ubuntu
+## ubuntu-ssh
-make run-ubuntu

-## Stop and Remove Ubuntu
-make clean-ubuntu
+Docker dev environment image with ssh interface